 Giving every dollar a job may work for you.
 The only way you’ll know is if you try it.
 You could also create your own budgeting method from the get-go.
 Check out the “Take Action” section below.

-Some other budgeting methods are cash-only or envelope budgeting, the Balance Money Formula, and the Pay-Yourself-First method.
+Some other budgeting methods are cash-only or envelope budgeting, the Balanced Money Formula, and the Pay-Yourself-First method.
 I would even consider not budgeting to be a type of budgeting.
 Find out what works for you.

 Oh.
 Want to know another secret about budgeting?